coateds/DevOpsOnWindows/UsingGitAndGitHub.md

 Visual Studio Code may not have set out to be a front end GUI for git.
 It's primary purpose is as a text file editor.
 It may be there are products worth looking at that are primarily a Git GUI, but I believe the advantage of VSCode is its ability to handle multiple tasks all at once.
 Perhaps the feature that sold me was the ability to open a PowerShell terminal at the bottom of the screen.
 With this, you can choose to perform many actions from the GUI or from PowerShell.
 Even the Posh-Git enhancements are available in this way.
 Again, the configuration needed to make all of this work are in the <a href='InstallationNotes.md'>Install the Windows DevOps environment</a> document.

 ## Git Configuration
 Local configuration can get to be fancy if you want.
-In the following list of commands, I have italicized the ones you should use all the time.
+In the following list of commands, I have italicized (first two) the ones you should use all the time.

 Commands
+* *git config --global user.name "[name]"*
+* *git config --global user.email "[email address]"*
 * git config [--system/global/local] --list
   * There are three levels of configurtion.
 Specify the desired level or none at all to see all configurations
-* *git config --global user.name "[name]"*
-* *git config --global user.email "[email address]"*
 * git config --global color.ui auto
 * git config --global core.editor vim
 * git config --global core.editor notepad